Wednesday 19 November 2025

 Session 1

 As Europe moves toward an integrated clean energy system, Greece is emerging as more than just a fast-growing renewables market—it’s positioning itself as a key regional energy hub.
 With abundant solar and wind resources, rising export capacity, and strategic interconnection projects in development, the country has the potential to become a vital link between the Balkans, the Mediterranean, and Central Europe.
-This panel explores the strategic importance of interconnectivity—not only for stabilizing variable renewable generation, but for unlocking new trade opportunities, regional cooperation, and shared resilience.
+This presentation explores the strategic importance of interconnectivity—not only for stabilizing variable renewable generation, but for unlocking new trade opportunities, regional cooperation, and shared resilience.
 How can Greece fully capitalize on its geographic and resource advantages?
 And what will it take to turn interconnection into investment, innovation, and influence?

 This keynote presents the authoritative figures on solar PV and energy storage deployment in Greece.
 Based on HELAPCO's latest data and forecasts, this presentation offers a comprehensive overview of installed capacity, upcoming projects, and annual targets through 2030—setting the stage for informed discussion throughout the day.